2016 Houston Astros season: Free agents

+Trades

 Spring training

 2016 marked the final year the Astros played their spring training ball at Osceola County Stadium in Kissimmee, Florida, where Houston had played since 1985.
 In 2017, the Astros moved to The Ballpark of The Palm Beaches, a brand new stadium located in West Palm Beach, Florida that Houston shares with the Washington Nationals.

 Houston finished fifth in the Grapefruit League with an 18–11 record, four games back of the champion Nationals.